GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### Super Function
-The `super()` function is used to access the superclass properties, such as class attributes instance/class/static methods directly.
+A `super()` function is used to access the superclass attributes and methods directly.
 This function is mainly used to avoid overriding superclass attributes and methods.

 ```python
 # CREATING SUPERCLASS